Route of the Postman

 By 8 PM, bags packed.
 Goodbyes begin in pieces so they do not all land at once the next morning.

-Day VIII: Long Road Home
+Day VII: Long Road Home · Monday, May 26

 Home before dinner.
 The mail has been delivered.
 The postman has been delivered too.